Oscar Brown

 Oscar Brown Jr. (October 10, 1926 – May 29, 2005) was an American singer, songwriter, playwright, poet, actor, and civil rights activist (Brown was African-American).
-Brown discovered The Jackson 5.
 Aside from his career, Brown ran unsuccessfully for office in both the Illinois state legislature and the U.S. Congress.
 Brown wrote many songs (125 have been published), 12 albums, and more than a dozen musical plays.

 Early life and education

 Brown was born in Chicago, Illinois, to Helen (née Clark) and Oscar Brown Sr., an attorney and real estate broker.
 His acting debut came on the Chicago radio show Secret City at the age of 15.
 After graduating from Englewood High School, Brown attended first the University of Wisconsin–Madison and then Lincoln University in Pennsylvania, but he dropped out of college and never returned.

 During Brown's twenties, he worked as the "world's first Black newscaster" for Negro Newsfront, a Chicago radio program that he co-produced with Vernon Jarrett.
 He worked briefly in real estate and public relations before running for political offices: for the Illinois Legislature in 1948 through the Progressive Party, and for the U. S. House of Representatives as a Republican in 1952.
 During this period, 1946 to 1956, he was a member of the Communist Party USA; he quit when he decided that he was "just too black to be red".
 Later he served two years in the U. S. Army.